 They kept what they wanted.
 They kept what they needed.
 They kept what worked for them.

-They pretended to be something they weren’t.
-They insisted upon that ignoble facade despite the too-clear harm it was causing.
+They pretended to be something they weren’t: Pious, devout, right with God.
+They insisted upon that ignoble facade, despite the harm it was all clearly causing you.
 For their own dark reasons they kept that wicked dance going.

 They lied, they lied, they lied.